horychen/ACMOP/README.md

-# bopt-python
+# ACMOP

-> bearingless optimization python
+> Alternating Current Machine Optimization Project

 ## Requirements:

 - anaconda3 (Anaconda3-2020.02-Windows-x86_64.exe with python 3.7.6)
-> If using newer version of anaconda3 after 2020.02, pacakge pygmo might not work, as far as I know.
+> If you use newer version of anaconda3 after 2020.02, pacakge pygmo might not work, as far as I know.

 - pygmo:
     - conda config --add channels conda-forge